PapazF/PapazF/README.md

 An aspiring Data Analyst, with background in accounting. </br> I've been teaching myself the necessary skills through online and on-campus courses. </br>
 If you're looking for a Junior Data Analyst, please don't hesitate to get in touch! </br>  I'm eager to connect with others in the field and explore opportunities to build my career in data analysis. </br>
 - 🌱 My Portfolio Projects are in: [Data Analyst Portofolio Projects](https://github.com/PapazF/DataAnalyst_PortfolioProjects)
-- 📝 Take a look at my personal e-Portofolio:
 - 👨‍💻 My Tableau Projects are at: [Tableau Projects](https://public.tableau.com/app/profile/filip.papaz)
 - 📫 Email me at: filippapaz92@gmail.com
 - 🙌🏻 My LinkedIn profile: [Filip Papaz](https://www.linkedin.com/in/filip-papaz-664a3a216/)